Decolonial arts education research and practice

 Practice of Decolonization: Transformation of artistic institutions and education in the Czech Republic and Norway

 The starting point of the project is the issue of decolonization, which becomes increasingly dominant theme across Europe.
 We explore what actually means the concept of decolonization in the practical sense, if we deal with it in two different artistic educational institutions; in the Czech Republic and Norway.
 What are the conditions and assumptions for us to be able to talk about decolonization at all?
-We do not want to examine this issue on a theoretical level, but find its institutional.
-Work residency in Norway/ Czech Republic is part of our two-year project Regeneration supported by EEA and Norway Grants.
+We do not want to examine this issue on a theoretical level, but find its’ institutional connections.
+Work residency in Norway/ Czech Republic is part of the two-year project Regeneration supported by EEA and Norway Grants.

 Creating Community: (funded by NAFOL)